Introducing the Galleri multi-cancer early detection test

 What does the Galleri test result mean?

 The Galleri test detected DNA fragments associated with cancer in your blood sample.
-About 1 out of every 100 test has a Cancer Signal Detected result.5
+About 1 out of every 100 test has a Cancer Signal Detected result.4

 This result will also include a prediction of the issue type or organ associated with the cancer signal, called a Cancer Signal Origin (CSO).
-This provides direction to your doctor on the cancer’s origin and can help guide the next steps for diagnosis.2,8
+This provides direction to your doctor on the cancer’s origin and can help guide the next steps for diagnosis.2,5

-In a clinical study, around 6 out of 10 people with a Cancer Signal Detected result were diagnosed with cancer after diagnostic testing.13*
+In a clinical study, around 6 out of 10 people with a Cancer Signal Detected result were diagnosed with cancer after diagnostic testing.6*

 *Based on the first ~25,000 participants with 1 year of follow-up.

-The Galleri test does not detect a signal for all cancers and not all cancers can be detected in the blood.
-False positive and false negative results do occur.
+The Galleri test does not detect a signal for all cancers, and false positive or false negative results can occur.
 The Galleri test should be used in addition to healthcare provider recommended screening tests.

 Cancer signal detected thumb